burrt/compsci-docs/_v1/networks-notes.md

 ### VPN

->A virtual private network (VPN) extends a private network across a public network,and enables users to send and receive data across shared or public networks as if their computing devices were directly connected to the private network.
+>A virtual private network (VPN) extends a private network across a public network, and enables users to send and receive data across shared or public networks as if their computing devices were directly connected to the private network.
 > \- [Wikipedia](https://en.wikipedia.org/wiki/Virtual_private_network)

+A VPN client is installed on the machine and connects to the VPN server.
+All traffic, not per-application base but at the OS level, is then communicated in the encrypted channel to the VPN server.
+At the VPN server, it will then resolve the original requests via an un-encrypted channel.

 There are a few VPN protocols: